mohammad-oghli/Codility-Training/readme.md

 ### Codility Training Problems Solution (Python)

-This repository contains problems for preparing for interviews coding test in different topics
+This repository contains problems for preparing for interviews coding test in different topics:

-Each directory contain specific topic in data structures and algorithms.
+Each directory contains specific topic in data structures and algorithms.

 The `pdf` file contains studying material for the topic.